Skip to content

 Where does the data come from?

 For clinical trial development, patient data that covers a long period of time (something we call a longitudinal view) and represents a wide range of geographies can be especially helpful in designing and optimizing trials for success.
 As a standalone data source, administrative claims data from self-insured employers offers one of the widest possible views of a US-based patient.
-Since the employer is ultimately responsible for paying all medical costs, it sees everything: prescriptions, physician visits, urgent care visits, etc. The MarketScan Research databases are some of the few examples of a closed administrative claims database, meaning that the healthcare data captured includes all healthcare interactions regardless of provider type, clinical support tools or billing systems.
+Since the employer is ultimately responsible for paying all medical costs, it sees everything: prescriptions, physician visits, urgent care visits, etc. The MarketScan Research Databases are some of the few examples of a closed administrative claims database, meaning that the healthcare data captured includes all healthcare interactions regardless of provider type, clinical support tools, or billing systems.

 Who does the data represent?